Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Obviously, you need to balance the needs of your employees with the needs of the business.
 But carrying out return-to-work interviews to discuss any adjustments or concerns they may have can help solve any problems early on.

-As a caring employer you want to create a supportive workplace culture that values work-life balance, supports mental health, and gives equal opportunities for everyone in your team.
+As a caring employer you want to create a supportive workplace culture that values work-life balance, protects mental health, and gives equal opportunities for everyone in your team.

 Additionally, think about how your leave policies are communicated with employees.
 Their parental leave entitlements, rights and responsibilities should be written down and regularly circulated.
 It’s also a good idea to offer additional support to employees during their parental leave, such as access to counselling services or parental support groups.
 Above all, keep the lines of communication well and truly open!